 There is nothing deep about this question.
 It really is as simple as it sounds.
-If your answer matches (or will lead you towards) what you answered to the previous question, you are on the right track.
-If answered “Become a writer” above and “I am an engineer” to this one, you need to figure out how bridge the two.
-Maybe you can start a tech blog.
-Or a series of (blockbuster) books about the adventurous engineer or the vampire engineer.
+If your answer matches what you answered to the previous question, then you are on the right track.
+If you answered “Become a writer” above and “I am an engineer” to this one, you need to figure out how to bridge the two.
+Maybe you can start a tech blog or a series of (blockbuster) books about the adventurous engineer or the vampire engineer.
 Whatever.
 Figure it out.

-7. What is the one movie you don’t mind watching over and over? (or the one book you could just read any number of times?)
+What is the one movie you don’t mind watching over and over?

 Who Are Your friends and foes?

-9. If you are in a sinking ship with everyone you know, and you could only save 10 people, who would it be?
+If you are in a sinking ship with everyone you know and you could only save 10 people, who would it be?

 A lot of us don’t even realize who the most important people in our lives are.
-We constantly try to impress random people who hardly care about us, at the expense of neglecting those that matter the most to us.
+We constantly try to impress random people who hardly care about us.
+And we do it at the expense of neglecting those that matter the most to us.
 Are you aware of the handful of people that really mean something to you?
 Are you treating them right?

-If tomorrow’s newspaper read “<Your name here> shot dead” who would be the person holding the revolver?
+If tomorrow’s newspaper read “<Your name here> shot dead”, who would be the person holding the revolver?